 This estimated cost does not include permits, land, docks, water, lake or site prep, features, buildings, improvements, payroll, taxes, rental equipment, insurance, or anything else – just one two-tower cable system that functions.

 Each 5 or 6-tower (full size) system will end up costing you approximately $400,000 or more.
 This cost will vary wildly depending on the brand of system used, the land and lake requirements, whether or not there is land or docks around the perimeter of the cable for the walk-back, whether or not you have an island or another water break in the middle and on exposed sides, and whether you need to place towers and anchors in the water or on land.

 With either type of cable system, the two-tower cable system or the full size cable system, if you are “crazy” enough to slap a building over the whole thing and make it year-round, the price will be slightly higher…

-Features (Sliders, Rails, Kickers) can vary wildly in cost, and can cost as much as $150,000 for one single feature that is custom made (no joke).
-If you build your own, use wood or aluminum (our preference) for your skeleton, are conservative, and learn about plastics and plastic welding, you can reduce and/or offset the costs considerably.
+Features (Sliders, Rails, Kickers) can vary wildly in cost, and can cost as much as $250,000 for one single feature that is custom made (no joke).
+If you build your own, use wood or aluminum (our preference if you build) for your skeleton, are conservative, and learn about plastics and plastic welding, you can reduce and/or offset the costs considerably.
 A safe estimate is to plan up to 20k per regular sized item, and 40k to 60k for the really cool pools, gaps and other features that the big boys will want to jib on.
-There are various opinions on what’s better so the key words to remember here are interchangeable and fun.
-You’ll need to change things up every 2 years.
+There are various opinions on what’s better but the basics are a made up of boxes, kickers and inclines (single and double sided), rails (flat, rooftop, rainbows, a-frames), funboxes and transfer boxes (multi level and/or multi directional hits) and a smaller versions of each to learn on.
+The key words to remember here are variety, versatility, and fun for most.